awsdocs/aws-systems-manager-user-guide/doc_source/Explorer.md

   Data displayed in Explorer includes: a count of OpsItems by status, a count of OpsItems by severity, a count of open OpsItems across groups and across 30\-day time periods, and historical data of OpsItems over time\.
 + **Systems Manager Patch Manager**

-  Data displayed in Explorer includes a count of nodes that aren't patch compliant\.
+  Data displayed in Explorer includes a count of noncompliant and critical noncompliant nodes\.
 + **AWS Trusted Advisor**

-  Data displayed in Explorer includes: status of best practice checks for EC2 reserved instances in the areas of cost optimization, security, fault tolerance, performance, and service limits\.
+  Data displayed in Explorer includes: status of best practice checks for EC2 Reserved Instances in the areas of cost optimization, security, fault tolerance, performance, and service limits\.
 + **AWS Compute Optimizer**

   Data displayed in Explorer includes: a count of **Under provisioned** and **Over provisioned** EC2 instances, optimization findings, on\-demand pricing details, and recommendations for instance type and price\.